DonJayamanne/pythonVSCode/.github/test_plan.md

     1. Check that the cell switches colors
     1. Check that the buttons on the top change to their appropriate 'light' or 'dark' versions
     1. Enable the 'ignoreVscodeTheme' setting
-    1. Close the Python Interactive window and reopen it.
-The theme in just the 'Python Interactive' window should be light
+    1. Close the Interactive window and reopen it.
+The theme in just the 'Interactive' window should be light
     1. Switch to a dark theme.
 Make sure the interactive window remains in the light theme.
 -   [ ] Verify code lenses
     1. Check that `Run Cell` `Run Above` and `Run Below` all do the correct thing